gene-git/wg_tool/README.md

  - *--show_rpt*
-The output of *wg show* can be passed to wg-tool, either as a filename, or the string *stdin* then it parses that to make a report of connected user profiles by name.
-Obviously, this has to be run in same directory as wg-tool configuration files.
+The output of *wg show* can be passed to wg-tool, either as a filename, or use *stdin* (for it read from stdin).
+It parses it to make a report of connected user profiles by name.
+Obviously, this has to be run in same directory as wg-tool and its configuration files.

-The raw output of *wg show* is not terribly user friendly, as it doesn't have any idea about user names or profile names. wg-tool remedies that for you.
+The raw output of *wg show* is not terribly user friendly, as wireguard has no idea about user names or profile names. wg-tool remedies that for you.

+Example:

+        wg show | wg-tool -rpt stdin

 Coming next:

- - Currently wg-tool must be run in the directory where all the config data is.
+ - At present,  wg-tool must be run in the directory where all the config data is.
 Soon there'll be an option to specify that conf directory to something other than "./" as it is now.